 - Using cover is occasionally dull and repetitive compared to how vital and energetic the rest of the game is.

 - Sharp and uneven learning curve – you’ll be breezing through combat one moment and weeping into your keyboard the next.
 Despite this the challenges rarely feel cheap, beating the environmental hazards and enemy hordes is consistently satisfying.

-- Embodies everything good about indie game development, a refined, complete experience.
+- Rise and Shine embodies everything good about indie game development, a refined, complete experience.
 It might seem familiar on the surface but this game has heaps of hidden depths and deeper meanings.
 A constant pleasure to play.